gyorilab/emmaa/doc/reports/askee_month12_report.rst

 The COVID-19 model is currently the largest model in EMMAA - hardly surprising given the pace and quantity of publications on the topic - and is an example of a literature-derived model whose scope is defined fully based on the topic, not on specific entities or pathways.
-Meanwhile, the COVID-19 Diease Map model is an example of an expert-curated model that is imported into EMMAA, and then analyzed in EMMAA's testing and query frameworks, demonstrating its capabilities to integrate community models.
+Meanwhile, the COVID-19 Disease Map model is an example of an expert-curated model that is imported into EMMAA, and then analyzed in EMMAA's testing and query frameworks, demonstrating its capabilities to integrate community models.